shresthasingh1501/legal_document_analysis/readme.md

 **Contributions are welcome!**  Feel free to open issues, suggest improvements, or submit pull requests.
 Let's build a better future for legal analysis together.

 **Disclaimer:** This repository is for educational and research purposes.
 It is not intended to provide legal advice.

-This enhanced README provides a much more informative and engaging introduction to the project, making it easier for users to understand its capabilities and get started.
-Remember to replace `your-username` with your actual GitHub username.